TDGerve/silicH2O/docs/source/baseline_correction.rst

     Moving *BIR* positions.

+Baseline correction settings (*BIR* positions and smoothing settings) can be copied with the keyboard shortcut *Ctrl+q* and applied to a different sample by pasting with *Ctrl+w*

 Baseline smoothing
 ------------------
 Baseline smoothing is adjusted via the smoothing parameter in the settings bar, with values between 0 and 100.
 At values close to zero the baseline will be linear, while at high values it will closely follow the datapoints in the *BIRs*
 Default smoothing is set to 1.0, which generally works well for silicate glasses.
-Smoothing values are passed to the the `smooth_factor` parameter of the :py:meth:`baselineCorrect() <ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect>` method.
+Smoothing values are passed to the the ``smooth_factor`` parameter of the :py:meth:`baselineCorrect() <ramcoh:ramCOH.raman.baseclass.RamanProcessing.baselineCorrect>` method.

 Results
 -------